H-1b Visas for Professional Employees: Frequently Asked Questions (FAQ)

 22. Can I change employers if I am on my 7th year H-1b Visa extension?

 Yes, you may change employers on your 7th year visa extension.
-7th year H-1b Visas are transferable under the same conditions as a non-7th year H-1b Visas.
-However, all 7th year extensions require that the petitioning employer who filed the LCA/PERM or I-140 is still supporting the residency process.
+7th year H-1b Visas are transferable under the same conditions as non-7th year H-1b Visas.
+However, all 7th year extensions require that the petitioning employer who filed the LCA/PERM or I-140 continue supporting the residency process.

-23. How long do I have to leave the country after my H-1b Visa status expires or I lose my job?
+23. What happens with my H-1B visa status if I get fired or lose my job?
+How long do I have to leave the country after my H-1b Visa status expires or my employment is terminated?

-H-1b Visas do not have any extension period during which an individual may depart the United States and therefore you should depart immediately after your visa expires or you lose your job.
+H-1b Visas become invalid upon the termination of employment or non-compliance with the conditions of the H-1b Visa (i.e. salary, position, duties, etc.).
+H-1b Visas do not have any extension period during which an individual may depart the United States after their employment is terminated, and therefore individuals under H-1B status should depart immediately after their visa expires or they lose their job.
 There are other visas that contain an automatic departure period.
 For example, an F-1 student visa contains an automatic 60 day departure period.
 However, H-1b Visas do not.
-Also, H-1b Visas become invalid upon the termination of employment or non-compliance with the conditions of the H-1b Visa (i.e. salary, position, duties, etc.).

 The information contained in this document is general in nature and subject to change at any point in time.
-As such, it may not necessarily apply to all situations.
-Therefore, under no circumstance it should be construed as legal advice.
+As such, it may not necessarily apply to all individual situations.
+Therefore, it should not be construed as legal advice under any cirmcunstance.
 Please ensure that you consult with an attorney regarding your specific situation before starting a legal process.